Nearly half of U.S. unicorn founders were born outside the country, study finds

 Working with Manders since 2016, Lamberg and his leadership team drafted a one-page strategic plan that has guided decision-making.
 They set objectives and review the plan each year, focusing on alignment and execution.

 Relying on organic growth through much of Lamb Insurance’s history, Lamberg added a disciplined mergers & acquisitions strategy, focusing on firms with at least 50% alignment in target niches, after CVC acquired its stake in the company.
-Signers National acquired Convelo Insurance Group, known for its extensive suite of products in areas such as cyber liability, worker’s compensation and auto liability, in 2019, and Principal Insurance Agency, which has a niche focus on the transportation industry, in 2020.
+Signers National acquired Convelo Insurance Group, known for its extensive suite of products in areas such as nonprofit packages, worker’s compensation and auto liability, in 2019, and Principal Insurance Agency, which has a niche focus on the transportation industry, in 2020.

 “Our strategy combines organic growth and disciplined M&A,” says Lamberg.
 “While many of our competitors buy everything and adopt a financial roll-up model, we focus on our niche—human services, real estate, and commercial auto—and only acquire agencies aligned with those specialties.
 We’re selective, investing heavily in our own technology, people, and management.”